Romans 11:28-32

 Young's Literal: for unrepented of are the gifts and the calling of God;

-Note that this verse begins with "for" which explains why they are still beloved of God.
+In this verse for which explains why they are still beloved of God.
 The answer is of course that God does not take back His gifts.
 Once He has made an unconditional promise, He never goes back on it.
 He gave Israel the special privileges as we studied in Romans 9:4, 5.
 He called Israel to be His earthly people, separate from the rest of the nations.
 Nothing can change His purposes.

 Gifts (5486) (charisma from charis = grace + the ending --ma which indicates the result of something, in this case the result of grace) means “gift of grace” or “free gift”.